[Cryptography] Crypto and rustling

 > about how Enigma could be improved using only technology available at the

 > time), a thought occurred to me:

-> How would an owner design a brand that could not be altered, and how could
+> How would an owner design a brand that could not be altered,

 More information about the cryptography